 The Broads National Park, also known as The Broads, is situated in the English counties of Norfolk and Suffolk, U.K. The park area is 303 square kilometers (117 sq miles) and is primarily located in Norfolk.
 The Broads National Park is also comprised of a network of navigable lakes – known as “broads” – and rivers.
 Overall, there are seven rivers and 63 broads, 13 of which are open for navigation and an additional three offering navigable channels.

-If you’re interested in taking an e-bike trip in The Broads National Park, this article will answer all your questions!
+If you’re interested in exploring The Broads National Park by electric bike, this article will answer all your questions!

 Are e-bikes allowed in The Broads National Park?